Smoothies – Are They Evil Sugar Traps?!?

 So I signed up for a Pinterest account a few hours ago, and I’m finding it to be very interesting (ie. a willpower-destroying time-sucker lol).
 Pinterest asks you your areas of interest when you sign up, so I already had a board full of inspirational quotes, cute kitties, and an abundance of “healthy” recipes and tips when I signed on.
 One thing I couldn’t help noticing were all the delicious smoothie recipes…I consider myself a bit of a smoothie expert having been blending up concoctions for more than a decade, but I’m always looking for new ideas…

 Wait, what?
 The recipes!
 The amount of sugar in these smoothies is astounding!
 Yes, fruit is good, we should eat plenty of fruits in our diet…but fruit is loaded with sugar and if we’re blending up 3 or 4 servings along with some sort of milk or juice, we’re not doing our bodies any favors.
-Do it every day, and it’s probably causing more harm than good.
-An example: One recipe calls for 2 medium apples (38g sugar) along with 1-2 frozen bananas (14-30g sugar)…blended with a cup of milk (approx. 12g for dairy) and a 1/2 cup of oatmeal.
-That’s up to 80 grams of sugar in one glass…hello insulin spike!
+If it’s a daily thing it’s probably causing more harm than good.
+An example: One recipe calls for 2 medium apples (38g sugar) along with 1-2 frozen bananas (14-30g sugar)…blended with a cup of milk (approx. 12g for dairy) and a 1/2 cup of sugar.
+That’s around 80 grams of sugar in one glass…hello insulin spike!

-Smoothies are an integral part of my life…even when I’m being “bad,” smoothies are around.
-I love experimenting, but I have 2 basic smoothie types…green smoothies and meal smoothies.
-I admit that my smoothies used to be higher in sugar (definitely not 80g high!) before I tried the Atkin’s Diet a few years ago…when I had to figure out life without the creamy sweetness of bananas or mango.
+Smoothies are a constant in my diet…even when I’m being “bad,” smoothies are around.
+I love experimenting, but I have 2 go-to types…green smoothies and meal smoothies.
+At first, my recipes were higher in sugar (but definitely not 80g high!) and then I tried the Atkin’s Diet a few years ago.
+I, sadly and begrudgingly, had to figure out life without the creamy sweetness of bananas or mango.
 This actually was not so difficult…ginger and avocado to the rescue.
 But really, fruit makes it so much better…you just don’t need so much of it.
 And many vegetables blend just as well.

 Green Smoothie Basic Recipe